ubports/docs.ubports.com/sdk/apps/qml/QtQml/The QML Type System.rst

 .. _sdk_qtqml_the_qml_type_system:

 QtQml The QML Type System
 =========================

 The types which may be used in the definition of an object hierarchy in a QML document can come from various sources.
 They may be:

 -  provided natively by the QML language
 -  registered via C++ by QML modules
 -  provided as QML documents by QML modules

 Furthermore, application developers can provide their own types, either by registering C++ types directly, or by defining reusable components in QML documents which can then be imported.

 Wherever the type definitions come from, the engine will enforce type-safety for properties and instances of those types.

-.. rubric:: Basic Types
-   :name: basic-types

 The QML language has built-in support for various primitive types including integers, double-precision floating point numbers, strings, and boolean values.
 Objects may have properties of these types, and values of these types may be passed as arguments to methods of objects.

-See the `QML Basic
-Types </sdk/apps/qml/QtQml/qtqml-typesystem-basictypes/>`_
-documentation for more information about basic types.
+See the `QML Basic Types </sdk/apps/qml/QtQml/qtqml-typesystem-basictypes/>`_  documentation for more information about basic types.

-.. rubric:: JavaScript Types
-   :name: javascript-types

 JavaScript objects and arrays are supported by the QML engine.
 Any standard JavaScript type can be created and stored using the generic var type.

-For example, the standard ``Date`` and ``Array`` types are available, as
+For example, the standard ``Date`` and ``Array`` types are available, as below:
-below:

 .. code:: qml